leonbreedt/xmapper/README.txt

   of a cost, so use lambda => expression tree magic to reference the equatable fields or properties from our POCO types.

+NOTE: Since protobuf does not preserve object references, we'll use an ID
+      schema for this.
+An object wanting to take a reference to another object takes some form of ID (string, integer), and we'll have an in-memory index that can be queried to retrieve the reference once the graph is loaded.